ganeti/ganeti/doc/rapi.rst

 Startup an instance.

-The URI takes an optional ``force=False|True`` parameter to start the instance if even if secondary disks are failing.
+The URI takes an optional ``force=1|0`` parameter to start the instance even if secondary disks are failing.

 It supports the ``dry-run`` argument.